spxuw/RFOnM/README.md

 (2) Python code to run RFOnM.

-# Data type for COP
+# Data type for RFOnM
 (1) graph.csv: adjacency matrix of PPI.

 (2) feature.csv: Z-transformed gene-wise p-values of each gene.
 Each column represents the p-values from a omics.